Marcus-Yu/notchium/docs/ARCHITECTURE.md

 - Ambient Edge multiplies display/window lifecycle, renderer scheduling, color-space, and energy risk; its failure must never affect feature or notch correctness.
 - Best-effort suppression cannot guarantee full-screen video, presentation, game, or third-party screen-sharing detection and must retain manual controls.
 - The unresolved API, policy, hardware, browser-extension, clipboard-attribution, download-inference, and review risks listed in the Stage 0 documents remain open.

+## Stage 8 Home dashboard

+Home is the idle/default page and contains only a fixed Music-left / Calendar-right composition inside the canonical expanded shell.
+Existing application-lifetime Media and Calendar models supply compact renderers, while ActivityCoordinator preserves the established Music-priority default selection.
+There is no Home customization or Window Snapping in this phase.
+See [HOME_DASHBOARD.md](HOME_DASHBOARD.md) for layout, ownership, behavior, and validation boundaries.